gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 }
 ```

-- Run the Terraform script and enter the AWS Region when prompted
+- Run the Terraform script and enter the AWS Region when prompted.
+The region where the VPC is located is entered during the in the [later step.](#step-4-register-your-role-in-grid)

 ```bash
 cd quick-start